obtbe/obtbe.github.io/_posts/2023-01-02-what-are-subqueries.md

 SET Salary = (SELECT AVG(Salary) FROM Employees)
 ```

-The subquery `(SELECT AVG(Salary) FROM Employees)` calculates the average salary, say \$30,000.
+The subquery calculates the average salary, say \$30,000.
 The outer query updates every `Salary` to \$30,000.
 Ensure the subquery returns one value, or your update will fail.

 ## Limitations of Subqueries